Skip to main content

 Program

 Anatomic pathology residents are trained in the morphologic pathology of food, companion, laboratory, aquatic, equine, avian and exotic animals.
 Resident’s major activities include performing necropsies and examining surgical pathology specimens, under the supervision of an ACVP board-certified anatomic pathologist.
 Faculty pathologists have specialties in aquatics/fish, zoo/exotics, swine, oral, and ocular pathology as well as pedagogy and viral oncogenesis.
 Integration of pathologic findings with patient history, clinical findings, clinical pathology data, microbiology, immunology, toxicology, and other ancillary studies is emphasized.
 Residents will participate in necropsy rounds, gross image rounds, histopathology rounds, and journal club as important components of the program.
 Residents will be exposed to related disciplines by selecting specialized rotations in areas such as poultry pathology, electron microscopy, toxicological pathology, clinical pathology, or research.
-Residents may elect rotations or short externships at the North Carolina Animal Disease Diagnostic Laboratory, National Institute of Environmental Health Sciences, or the University of North Carolina School of Medicine.
-Experiences may be available through Duke University School of Medicine or at one of the variety of government and private research institutions in the Research Triangle area.
-Residents attend seminars, conferences, and rounds in the College, University, and other institutions in the surrounding area.
+Trainees are strongly encouraged to pursue a research project and to become involved in the anatomic pathology teaching curriculum for veterinary students.
+Residents may elect rotations or short externships at one of the variety of government and private research institutions or the diagnostic lab in the Research Triangle area.
+Residents attend regional and national meetings to present cases and their research projects.

 Stipends and Benefits